TheMITTech/thetech.com/README.md

 Current limitations of the development box:

-- Since images are hosted in an Amazon S3 bucket, they will not show up correctly in the development box.
+- Editing images (including uploading new images and deleting existing images) will not work.
+However, existing images should display normally on the development box website.
 - ElasticSearch is not set up yet in the development box – hence frontend search functionalities will not work.

 Development Workflow